alchitry/alchitry.github.io/content/tutorials/introduction/_index.md

 The best part is that these even run on Macs (none of the proprietary tools do).

-You can still choose to use Lattice's propriety toolchain, [iCEcube2](@/tutorials/setup/icecube2.md), which is more work but can often offer more optimized designs.
+You can still choose to use Lattice's propriety toolchain, [iCEcube2](@/tutorials/introduction/icecube2.md), which is more work but can often offer more optimized designs.

 ## Mojo

-The Mojo is no longer actively supported and requires Alchitry Labs V1 and the abandoned [ISE](@/tutorials/setup/ise.md) tool from Xilinx.
+The Mojo is no longer actively supported and requires Alchitry Labs V1 and the abandoned [ISE](@/tutorials/archive/mojo/ise.md) tool from Xilinx.

 Installing this on Windows 10 or newer can be a bit finicky.
-We have a detailed guide to help but with ISE being no longer maintained it is recommended to upgrade to an Au which uses supported tools.
+We have a detailed guide to help, but with ISE being no longer maintained, it is recommended to upgrade to an Au which uses supported tools.